 - 1 1/2 cups chicken broth

 Cut chicken into bite sized pieces.
-In a bowl, combine flour, paprika, salt and pepper and whisk.
+In a bowl, combine flour, 1 TAB paprika, salt and pepper and whisk.

 Heat large skillet over medium heat.
 Melt 1/4 cup butter.
 Add chicken and saute until chicken is lightly browned on each side.
 Remove chicken from pan.

-Stir 2 Tab flour into the pan and boil until the sauce has thickened to your liking.
+Remove a ladle of the broth into a small bowl.
+Stir 2 TAB flour into the the bowl and whisk well.
+Pour mixture back into pan and simmer until the sauce has thickened to your liking.
 Add sour cream and return chicken to the pan and coat with the sauce.